 Create a Mix of Gated and Ungated Content

-There are clear benefits of both gating and not gating content, the sweet spot is finding the right mix for your target audience to meet your lead generation goals.
+There are clear benefits of both gating and not gating content, but the sweet spot is finding the right mix for your target audience to meet your lead generation goals.

 Gated content is a great tactic to use by providing highly-valuable assets (i.e. an eBook or whitepaper) and ‘gating’ it behind a web form that requires visitors to provide key pieces of contact information.

-To give you an idea on what content types you should consider offering behind gated landing pages, a recent study from Curata reported the content types that B2B buyers would be most willing to provide their contact information for:
+To give you an idea on what content types you should consider offering behind gated landing pages, a study from Curata reported the content types that B2B buyers would be most willing to provide their contact information for: